Nathan Drake: Character design

 Illustrator and designer Kory Heinzen worked on pre-visualization, concept and character design on the video game Uncharted: Drake's Fortune, developed by Naughty Dog.
 Heinzen's initial concept differed from the finished character.
 The production staff drew inspiration from the pulp adventure genre when creating the video games in the Uncharted series, and based Drake on the stereotypical characters of adventure films and novels, giving him wit, resourcefulness, and strong principles.
 Naughty Dog wanted to highlight Drake's personality through his interactions with the environment during gameplay.
 To do this, they developed a wide range of animations for Drake, allowing him to display reactions and his snarky disposition in context.
 These animations were designed to be fluid and believable; they removed any animation that did not promote this fluidity or took a large amount of time to execute.
 The blended animation system in the game, with more than 30 animations comprising one movement, was implemented to make Drake a more relatable character.

-The Naughty Dog staff looked to several sources in creating Drake.
-His appearance and charisma were based on actor and daredevil Johnny Knoxville.
-Lead game designer Richard Lemarchand wanted Drake to reflect the "coolness and goodness" he saw in Knoxville.
 Series writer Amy Hennig described Drake as a gritty, charming mixture of actors Harrison Ford and Bruce Willis, with additional influence coming from romantic action-adventure heroes, including Cary Grant:

 Lemarchand listed comic characters Doc Savage and Tintin, as well as Die Hard protagonist John McClane, as inspirations for the character.
 Drake's physical prowess was modeled on that of Savage, and his personality inspired by the vibrant color and globetrotting identity of Tintin.

 Naughty Dog wanted Drake to embody the everyman archetype.
 E. Daniel Arey, former Naughty Dog creative director, said that "there is a fine line between jerk and lovable rogue", and that they developed Drake to be more human and accessible: "If a hero constantly shows their human side, we relate and forgive any seeming overconfidence because we’ve all been there".
 Neil Druckmann, lead designer of Uncharted 2: Among Thieves, explained that Drake was meant to react to situations in the manner that the average player might.
 Hennig commented: